-5.4.4 Positions 17 to 76 Hectares/ Treatment Units (required)
+5.4.4.
+Positions 17 to 76 Hectares / Treatment Units (required)

-Enter the total net merchantable hectares to the nearest 0.1 hectare of the block which is part of each treatment unit in the block and type.
+Enter the total net merchantable hectares to the nearest 0.1 hectare of the cutblock which is part of each treatment unit in the cutblock and type.

-Treatment Units are geographic units allowing the user to prescribe different prescriptions within a type, block or harvest method area.
+Treatment Units are geographic units allowing the user to prescribe different prescriptions within a type, cutblock or harvest method area.